PatornJantara/AMSX/README.md

 │   └───2023
 └───Init
 ```
-The data folder is where XML locate.It will be created automatically once data has been inserted
+The data folder is where XML locate.It will be created automatically once data has been inserted</br>
 The init folder store 3 .INI file including Income,Expense,Investment.
 You can edit list of categories you prefer in this.
 ##  user guide
 ### Record panel